At a Glance

 ✨Know Your Portfolio

 Familiarise yourself with the specific retirement properties you'll be managing.
-Understand their unique challenges and how they differ from other property types.
+Understand their unique challenges and how they fit into the broader market.
 This will show your potential employer that you're proactive and genuinely interested in the role.